-To address the computational inefficiency of constant time-stepping, adaptive integration methods have been developed~\cite{fehlberg1969low,hairer1993solving}.
-There are generally two frameworks under which adaptive time integration can be undertaken.
-The first is self-adaptive methods, such as adaptive Runge-Kutta schemes, which utilize internal information to adjust the time-step ~\cite{hairer1993solving,press2007numerical}.
-An alternative approach involves estimating local errors by comparing the solutions from one large time step with those from two smaller time steps, known as Richardson extrapolation~\cite{hairer1993solving}.
-While these methods have mathematical foundations, they rely on local approximations of the error, implying that they are neither exact nor perfect.
-To enhance these methods, research has introduced heuristic parameters to ensure that the time-step neither changes too slowly nor rapidly, which often requires careful empirical tuning~\cite{acary2009toward}.
-Moreover, smoothness is critical to the assumptions of conventional adaptive integrators.
-For stiff and nonsmooth systems, additional considerations must be considered, such as order reduction of the integrator~\cite{acary2008numerical,soderlind2002automatic} or loss of differentiability~\cite{pfau2007priori}.
-To combat these phenomena for constrained mechanical systems, adaptive integrators have been proposed that attempt to predict the switching of constraints~\cite{acary2008numerical,pfau2007priori}.
-However, in large systems, tracking constraint switching leads to additional computational overhead, and conflicting results of computational speed improvements yield the benefits of this method unclear~\cite{acary2008numerical}.
+To address the computational inefficiency of constant time-stepping, adaptive integration methods have been developed~\cite{hairer1993solving}.
+There are generally two frameworks for undertaking adaptive time integration.
+The first is self-adaptive methods, such as adaptive Runge-Kutta schemes, which use internal information to adjust the time step ~\cite{hairer1993solving,press2007numerical}.
+An alternative approach is to estimate local errors by comparing solutions from one large time step with those from two smaller time steps, known as Richardson extrapolation~\cite{hairer1993solving}.
+While these methods have mathematical foundations, they rely on local approximations of the error, implying that they are neither exact nor global.
+To enhance these methods, research has introduced heuristic parameters to ensure that the time step neither changes too slowly nor too rapidly, which often requires careful empirical tuning~\cite{acary2009toward}.
+Most importantly, smoothness is critical to the assumptions of conventional adaptive integrators.
+For stiff and nonsmooth systems, additional considerations must be taken into account, such as integrator order reduction~\cite {acary2008numerical,soderlind2002automatic} or loss of differentiability~\cite{pfau2007priori}.
+To address these phenomena in constrained mechanical systems, adaptive integrators have been proposed that aim to predict constraint switching~\cite {acary2008numerical,pfau2007priori}.
+However, in large systems, tracking constraint switching incurs additional computational overhead and a tremendous reduction in time step size.
+Consequently, the benefits of this particular method are unclear~\cite{acary2008numerical}.